transdigiware/blockchain/security.md

 # Security
 {: #ibp-security}

 {{site.data.keyword.blockchainfull}} Platform provides a scalable, highly reliable platform that helps customers deploy applications and data quickly and securely.
-This document provides information about securing your {{site.data.keyword.blockchainfull_notm}} Platform service instance, where the blockchain console runs, and best practices for securing the linked customer-owned Kubernetes cluster.
+This document provides information about securing your {{site.data.keyword.blockchainfull_notm}} Platform service instance, where the blockchain console runs, and best practices for securing the linked Kubernetes cluster where the blockchain nodes are deployed.
 {:shortdesc}

 ## Security on the {{site.data.keyword.blockchainfull_notm}} Platform console